Mir0um/moteur-graphique/README.md

 4. **Add Color Support**: Modify the rendering system to use colored ASCII characters or switch to a graphical rendering backend like Pygame.

-5. **Implement More Shading Models**: Specular lighting is now implemented; further improvements like ambient occlusion could enhance realism.
+5. **Implement More Shading Models**: Ambient occlusion and specular lighting are now implemented; further improvements could enhance realism.

 6. **Scene Graph**: Implement a scene graph to manage multiple objects and their transformations more efficiently.